-In a 2016 survey, 69% of fleet managers said that they saw a noticeable improvement in driver behavior when they began to use telematics and reported improved driver safety as one of the primary benefits in investing in telematics.
+In a 2019 survey, fleet managers said that they saw a noticeable improvement in driver behavior when they began to use telematics and reported improved driver safety as one of the primary benefits in investing in telematics.

 Technology in development that could help reduce the number of preventable crashes includes such features as disabling cell phones while the car is in motion and forward-looking autonomous braking systems.
 Staying informed about the latest, up-and-coming technology can provide you with ever-evolving tools to continue reducing crashes.

 In today’s 24/7 world, there is more pressure than ever before to deliver goods faster and cheaper than competitors.
 In some cases, that leads to longer driving schedules, which leads to driver fatigue.
 When drivers are fatigued, they cannot accurately assess the situation on the road, and their reaction times are slowed.